 Comparing In-Office vs. Remote Employee Health

 Seventy percent of the global workforce can work from home at least once a week, and more than half work remotely for at least half of the workweek.
 And there are plenty of advantages to working from anywhere: Remote employees report higher engagement, increased productivity, and boosted morale.
-In fact, in the U.S., the number of people working remotely increased from 39% in 2012 to around 43% in 2016, and analysts expect this trend to continue growing.
+In fact, in the U.S., the number of people working remotely increased from 39% in 2012 to around 43% in 2016 according to a Gallup study, and analysts expect this trend to continue.
+What analysts couldn’t have expected was the COVID-19 pandemic, which has forced the upward trend of remote workers to further increase as companies like Twitter and Shopify shift to permanent work-from-home operations.

 But how does working remotely compare to in-office?
 To find out, we surveyed over 900 full-time employees about where they worked and how they felt about it.
 Read on as we explore whether in-office or remote employees are happier, where most remote employees get their work done, and the work environment’s effect on focus, eating, and fitness.